-The Added-Endorsement Certificate in ELL Program is a 12-credit, four course certificate program.
+The Added-Endorsement in ELL Program is a 10-credit, five course endorsement program.
 The program is meant for current teaching practitioners who already possess a Washington State Teaching certificate and who wish to add an additional endorsement.

 The successful completion of this certificate supports professional growth and provides the skills and knowledge needed to move forward as a leader in ELL areas.